couchbase/kv_engine/docs/rbac.md

 array of privileges allowed in that bucket.
 In addition to that the user have access to the `BucketManagement` privilege.
 The user is a `builtin` user.

+## Privilege debug

+It is possible to enter a mode called privilege debug which would cause the system to let all privilege checks succeed even if the user lacks the requested privilege.
+This mode is for *DEVELOPMENT ONLY* where one wants to figure out the minimal set of privileges an application would need.
+One could start the application with an empty set of privileges, and the system would log the missing privileges.
+These may so be assigned to a profile and assigned to the user.

+Privilege debug mode may be enabled in two different ways; via an environment variable, or through the configuration file.

+In the configuration file one needs to set `privilege_debug: true`, which is a dynamic configuration value which may be toggled on/off while the system is running (and takes effect immediately).

+In order to enable it through an environment variable it has to be done _before_ starting memcached:

+    $ export COUCHBASE_ENABLE_PRIVILEGE_DEBUG=1
+    $ ./cluster_run -n 1